 European Hematology Curriculum

-The eight main sections of the Curriculum are:
+The eight sections of The European Hematology Curriculum 2023 are:

 - Clinical hematology: Myeloid malignancies

 - Clinical hematology: Lymphoid malignancies and plasma cell disorders

 - Transfusion medicine

 The EHA Curriculum has been translated into several languages.